Crossreference16/Crossreference16/README.md

 <br />
 I love learning new technologies and getting familiar with different tools.
-I also love drinking a cuppa while I code.
+I also love drinking a cuppa while I work on projects.
 <br />
 <br />